 1955 Bentley R Type Automatic Sports Saloon.

 The very last R Type built!
 The car is in lovely condition, very smartly painted in black pearl and silver, with fresh and lovely light blue leather and carpets, accompanied by excellent headlining and nicely finished interior wood.
 Mechanically, the engine runs very smoothly and the car drives well.
 All of this adds up to a particularly appealing example, with the ‘last one built’ adding an extra edge.
-Offered serviced, prepared, fitted with a new set of radial tyres of a very appropriate type, and newly MoT tested.
-The car is now back on its original registration number, UKN 222, and we will be taking fresh photos soon, showing this.
+Offered serviced, prepared, fitted with a new set of radial tyres of a very appropriate type, a full new exhaust system and newly MoT tested.
+The car is now back on its original registration number, UKN 222.

 - Chassis No. B250ZY

 - Price £39,500